Giving Tuesday 2024: Access our free resource hub today!

 • Speak to emotion.
 Decide what emotion you want your audience to feel when they read your subject line, and craft your message accordingly.

 • Use an A/B test.
 Send the exact same email with two different subject lines.
 Which one performs better?
-If your audience ignores questions in subject lines but responds to emojis, that’s valuable insight for future marketing campaigns.
+If your audience ignores questions in subject lines but responds to emojis, that’s a valuable insight for future marketing campaigns.

 For more tips, check out this blog to achieve better open rates with killer subject lines.